It is fundamentally important for us to conduct our business in a responsible manner

 Norwegian rules for export of defence material are among the most restrictive in the world.
 The Norwegian parliament has sanctioned that defence products can only be sold to pre-approved countries.
 Transparency about export of defence material is an important principle in Norway.
 KONGSBERG consistently complies with all requirements set by the Ministry of Foreign Affairs regarding the application process, reporting and statistics.

-KONGSBERG also holds shares in companies, and have partners, suppliers and customers in other countries.
+KONGSBERG holds shares in companies, and have partners, suppliers and customers in other countries.
 Export control regulations in other countries must therefore also be complied with.
 KONGSBERG has a comprehensive programme for internal control and training in connection with our export activities.

-About 70 per cent of the Group’s revenue in 2019 are related to maritime industries.
+67 per cent of the Group’s revenue in 2020 are related to maritime industries.
 The world is still in need of energy and transport, but with emphasis on low carbon solutions.
 This provides commercial opportunities for the sustainable innovative solutions we are developing together with our partners and customers.
 KONGSBERG’s systems and products are to a large extent associated with optimisation, security, operation and control of machines, production processes and equipment.
 We deliver systems and services that contribute to better utilisation of resources, more efficient navigation and safer operation of complex vessels and installations.
 Read more about this in the chapter on sustainable innovation.

 Autonomy and Artificial Intelligence (AI1))